siddpatny/mnist-inference-ibmcloud/README.md

 # mnist-inference-ibmcloud
 Cloud ML Assignment - 4.
-Deploy MNIST on IBM Cloud Kubernetes Cluster and get Inference
+Deploy MNIST on IBM Cloud Kubernetes Cluster and get Inference using a Flask App

 # Set up Environment
 1) Load Vagrant VM (ubuntu:latest) with docker installed and IBM Cloud CLI Installed and ssh into it: